programfiction/programfiction/AngCodeReview.md

     }
     ```
 - Do not hardcode text in templates.
 Move all text to lang files and use language keys and language pipe
+    - Avoid using string concatination use lang keys
     ```yaml
     <div>
     Contact Address <===== do not use hardcode txt